Zellij-Interactive/draft-master-ai/README.md

 # DraftMaster AI

-An AI-powered assistant for League of Legends players that recommends champion picks with high win rates for a given scenario, while still considering player preferences and main champions.
+DraftMaster AI is a web-based application that uses multiple large language models (LLMs) to assist League of Legends players in making strategic pre- and in-game decisions during the champion draft phase or in real-time (planned).
-It also suggests optimal item builds, spell upgrade paths, and more, all based on team composition and enemy draft.
+The tool recommends optimal champion picks, item builds, and spell upgrade paths, based on team and enemy composition, while also factoring in player preferences like main champions.
-Designed to support strategic decision-making during draft planning or in real-time (planned).

 ---